Improving governance outcomes through AI documentation: Bridging theory and practice: Methods

+We opted to include both proposed frameworks and empirical evaluations in our analysis rather than limiting our focus to empirical studies.
+This decision stemmed from the recognition that the goals of a documentation framework and its real-world implementation can often diverge.
+For instance, a framework that generates high-quality documentation in a research context may fall short when applied in practical settings.
+By examining both the intended goals of proposed frameworks and the empirical evidence, we aimed to better understand and highlight the gap between these two dimensions, informing future designs and evaluations.

 We identified an initial seed sample of publications from a systematic review focused on AI documentation methods relevant to EU regulation \cite{micheli2023landscape}.
 We cross-referenced this initial sample against the references used by the Partnership on AI in developing their ABOUT ML framework,\footnote{https://partnershiponai.org/workstream/about-ml/} which seeks to provide technology organizations with guidance on what to document about their AI systems.
 We chose these initial sources because they allowed us to focus on publications that aimed to establish best practices for industry documentation and address policy initiatives geared toward institutionalizing these practices.
-We reviewed the cited references within each of these initial works for additional proposed documentation frameworks and empirical studies related to documentation.
-We also consulted with academic researchers and industry practitioners with experience producing and using documentation to identify additional frameworks and studies.
-We excluded papers that centered on tools for implementing documentation (e.g., automated documentation code libraries) or that were not specifically focused on AI system documentation, such as fairness checklists.
+We reviewed the references of these publications and consulted with subject matter experts in industry and academia with experience producing or using documentation to identify additional publications.

 This process yielded a sample of 37 proposed frameworks, eight of which included empirical evidence related to their implementation.
-Because of the relative dearth of empirical findings within publications proposing approaches, we further expanded our sample by searching for references within these 37 approaches that empirically evaluated documentation methods.
+To expand our sample of empirical findings, we again consulted with subject matter experts and reviewed the citations of the frameworks for references to further empirical work.
 We also conducted searches in the archives of the ACM Conference on Human Factors in Computing Systems and the ACM Conference on Computer Supported Cooperative Work using terms such as "datasheet," "model card," "AI documentation," "model documentation," "data card," and "data documentation."
-Together, these methods allowed us to identify 13 additional publications with empirical findings.
+Together, these methods allowed us to identify 14 additional publications with empirical findings.
+Our sampling concluded upon reaching theoretical saturation, where further sampling no longer yielded new themes, supporting the adequacy and richness of our chosen publications.